 Manufacturers have supported backdoors to help customers reset user passwords or firmware upgrades in case of emergency access.
 However, in general, backdoors are not seen as a friendly software practice due to the secret nature of this program.

-In cyberspace, backdoors could be identified or fall into the wrong hands where cyber criminals can enjoy unfettered access to products.
+Backdoors could be identified or fall into the wrong hands in cyberspace, where cybercriminals can enjoy unfettered access to products.
 This would allow easy ways to gain access, modify or exfiltrate sensitive data.

 Examples of some of the most famous backdoors: